-These Coffee Mousse Cups are the perfect dessert to finish a dinner party.
+This Easy Coffee Mousse Recipe is the perfect dessert to finish a dinner party.
 Super light, fluffy and creamy, these Espresso Mousse Cups are great make-ahead desserts for the Holidays.

 - Heavy Cream (Thickened Cream)